• PROGRAM

 • Implementation of LCA and EF in the agri-food sector (agriculture, livestock, aquaculture/fishery, food processing) as a decision support tool for the optimization of processes and services based on objective sustainability criteria.

-• Development of locally adapted data inventories for a more accurate LCA of processes related to food production, food losses and waste, residual biomass management and consumption activities.
+• Development of locally adapted data inventories for more accurate LCA of processes related to food production, food losses and waste, residual biomass management and consumption activities.

 • Geographical studies on sustainable circular economy and bioeconomy.
 Quantification of non-renewable resource flows and potential substitution by bioresources (bioenergy, nutrients and biomaterials).